Profit and Loss Statement Guide for Small Business Owners

 The P&L doesn’t exist in isolation:

-• Net Income flows to the Balance Sheet - It increases Retained Earnings in the Equity section
+- Net Income flows to the Balance Sheet - It increases Retained Earnings in the Equity section

-• Net Income starts the Cash Flow Statement - Then adjustments show why profit differs from actual cash generated
+- Net Income starts the Cash Flow Statement - Then adjustments show why profit differs from actual cash generated

-• Revenue timing affects Accounts Receivable - If you’re profitable but A/R is growing faster than revenue, investigate
+- Revenue timing affects Accounts Receivable - If you’re profitable but A/R is growing faster than revenue, investigate

 See Your Own Profit & Loss Analysis

-BizAnalyzer connects to your QuickBooks® Online account and generates this analysis automatically -- with trend tracking, common-size percentages, and an AI you can ask questions like "Why did my operating expenses increase last quarter?"
+BizAnalyzer connects to your QuickBooks® Online account and generates this analysis automatically, with trend tracking, common-size percentages, and an AI you can ask questions like "Why did my operating expenses increase last quarter?"

-This content is for educational purposes only and does not constitute financial, accounting, or legal advice.
+Try the Free DemoThis content is for educational purposes only and does not constitute financial, tax, accounting, or legal advice.
 Consult with a qualified professional for advice specific to your situation.
-QuickBooks® is a registered trademark of Intuit Inc. Second Difference Solutions, LLC is an independent software provider.
+AI-generated insights may contain errors; verify information before taking action.

-QuickBooks® is a registered trademark of Intuit Inc. Second Difference Solutions, LLC is not affiliated with, endorsed by, or sponsored by Intuit Inc.
+QuickBooks® is a registered trademark of Intuit Inc. Second Difference Solutions®, LLC is an independent software provider and is not affiliated with, endorsed by, or sponsored by Intuit Inc. Our applications integrate with QuickBooks® products via Intuit’s official APIs.